Joel Ward gets goal, assist to lead Sharks past Jets 5-2

 SAN JOSE, Calif.
+(AP) -- Sharks coach Peter DeBoer wanted a lot more out of his team following a lackluster shutout loss to St. Louis.
+Joel Ward more than delivered.

-(AP) -- Joel Ward scored a short-handed goal and took a hard hit to assist on Timo Meier's goal, helping the San Jose Sharks beat the Winnipeg Jets 5-2 on Monday for just their third win in eight games.
+Ward had a short-handed goal and took a hard hit to assist on Timo Meier's score, helping San Jose beat the Winnipeg Jets 5-2 on Monday for just its third win in eight games.

+''That's the commitment we talk about,'' DeBoer said. ''Taking that hit, making that play scores the goal.
+We need that.
+Joel's a guy that brings that to the rink almost every night.
+That's what it's going to take at this time of year in order to have success.''

 Brent Burns and Chris Tierney also scored and Joe Thornton had an empty-netter as the Sharks bounced back nicely from a 4-0 home loss to St. Louis on Saturday.
 Martin Jones made 26 saves, allowing two late goals after the game had been decided.